There seems to be something called a Linux Credit Card that allows you to support Linux just by using it

 This was an opportunity to contribute to the Linux Foundation, which I am always grateful for, so I thought I would make a card right away...or so I thought

 The Linux credit card is available only to US residents.
-Unfortunately, due to a lack of partners to work with to expand the program to other countries, we do not plan to expand the program at this time
+Unfortunately, due to a lack of partners to expand the program to other countries, we do not currently

 Zuko!

-A bank with a global presence like Citibank might have been able to distribute the card in Japan, but the bank we partnered with this time was UMB Bank, located in Kansas City, Missouri.
+A global bank like Citibank might have had a chance of being distributed in Japan, but the bank that partnered with them this time is UMB Bank, located in Kansas City, Missouri.
+This is a

 Highly recommended for engineers living in the US